wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 Community detection found thirteen communites, plus multiple additional communities for each of the isolated topics (i.e., topics that do not have any connections).

-Similar to initial observation, the algorithm found the three main clusters we recognized in the first plot, but also added four smaller clusters that don't seem to fit well in any of the three main clusters.
+Similar to my initial observation, the algorithm found the three main clusters we recognized in the first plot, but also added additional smaller clusters that don't seem to fit well in any of the three main clusters.

 Let's save our communities and also calculate degree centrality and betweenness which we'll use in the next section.